kdlawson/kdlawson.github.io/_pages/about.md

 More broadly, my interests lie in improving the value of data through:

-- improvements to data processing and analysis techniques, especially on the software-side
+- improvements to data processing and analysis techniques, especially on the software side
 - better visualizations for both processing techniques and products to facilitate the dissemination of results (both to laypeople and those in the field)

 ![](images/HD15115.png)